tbensky/PrologScheduling/README.md

 We, for example, don't really like recursion.
 We'd much rather iterate through a Prolog list (for example) with a for-loop, and have tons of the usual C/PHP/Python-type string functions available (trim, strupper, etc.) to us when doing so.
 All to be passed  neatly back into a Prolog datatype so it may continue.

+###

-Here's our first example here, that we would have rather handled procedurally, but by some miracle, we were able to grid out in Prolog: `fits_in_room`, which sees if a proposed day/time pattern called `DaysTimes` fits in room `RoomNum`.
+Here's our first needed utility routine, that we would have rather handled procedurally, but by some miracle, we were able to grid out in Prolog: `fits_in_room`, which sees if a proposed day/time pattern called `DaysTimes` fits in room `RoomNum`.
+Here's out definition for it:

+`fits_in_room(RoomNum,ProposedDaysTimes) :- findall(X,room(RoomNum,_,X),PlacedSoFar), no_overlap(ProposedDaysTimes,PlacedSoFar).`

+It takes in some `RoomNum` and propopsed time pattern `ProposedDaysTimes`.
+It generates a list of all classes placed thus far in room `RoomNum` using `findall(X,room(RoomNum,_,X),PlacedSoFar)`, then goes on to see if the proposed day/time pattern overlaps with another class already placed in the room.